Theresa May as Home Secretary: Appointment

-On 12 May 2010, when May was appointed Home Secretary and Minister for Women and Equality by Prime Minister David Cameron as part of his first Cabinet, she became the fourth woman to hold one of the British Great Offices of State, after (in order of seniority) Margaret Thatcher (Prime Minister), Margaret Beckett (Foreign Secretary) and Jacqui Smith (Home Secretary).
-As Home Secretary, May was also a member of the National Security Council.
-She is the longest-serving Home Secretary for over 60 years, since James Chuter Ede who served over six years and two months from 1945 until 1951.
-May's appointment as Home Secretary was unexpected, as Chris Grayling had served as shadow Home Secretary in opposition.
+On 12 May 2010, when Theresa May was appointed home secretary and minister for women and equality by Prime Minister David Cameron as part of his first Cabinet, she became the fourth woman to hold one of the British Great Offices of State, after (in order of seniority) Margaret Thatcher (prime minister), Margaret Beckett (foreign secretary) and Jacqui Smith (home secretary).
+As home secretary, May was also a member of the National Security Council.
+She is the longest-serving home secretary for over 60 years, since James Chuter Ede who served over six years and two months from 1945 until 1951.
+May's appointment as home secretary was unexpected, as Chris Grayling had served as shadow home secretary in opposition.

-May's debut as Home Secretary involved overturning several of the previous Labour Government's measures on data collection and surveillance in England and Wales.
+May's debut as home secretary involved overturning several of the previous Labour Government's measures on data collection and surveillance in England and Wales.
 By way of a Government Bill which became the Identity Documents Act 2010, she brought about the abolition of the Labour Government's National Identity Card and database scheme and reformed the regulations on the retention of DNA samples for suspects and controls on the use of CCTV cameras.
 On 20 May 2010, May announced the adjournment of the deportation to the United States of alleged computer hacker Gary McKinnon.
 She also suspended the registration scheme for carers of children and vulnerable people.

 On 4 August 2010 it was reported that May was scrapping the former Labour Government's proposed "go orders" scheme to protect women from domestic violence by banning abusers from the victim's home.
 This was followed on 6 August 2010 by the closure of the previous government's "ContactPoint" database of 11 million under-18-year-olds designed to protect children in the wake of the Victoria Climbié child abuse scandal.

-On 2 June 2010, May faced her first major national security incident as Home Secretary with the Cumbria shootings.
-She delivered her first major speech in the House of Commons as Home Secretary in a statement on this incident, later visiting the victims with the Prime Minister.
+On 2 June 2010, May faced her first major national security incident as home secretary with the Cumbria shootings.
+She delivered her first major speech in the House of Commons as home secretary in a statement on this incident, later visiting the victims with the Prime Minister.
 Also in June 2010, May banned the Indian Muslim preacher Zakir Naik from entering the United Kingdom.
 Home Office officials who disagreed with this decision were suspended from work.
 In late June 2010, May announced plans for a temporary cap on UK visas for non-EU migrants.
 The move raised concerns about the impact on the UK economy.